Salkantay Trek & Machu Picchu

 Manú National Park

-East of the Andes near Cusco in southern Peru is Manú National Park in the Amazon Rainforest.
-This sprawling natural reserve spans successive tiers of vegetation: the Andean highlands, cloud forest, and lowland jungle, decreasing in elevation from 4,200 meters above sea-level to just 150 meters above sea level.
-The tropical forest in the lower tiers is home to an unrivaled variety of plant and animal species, including black caimans and spider monkeys.
-Some 850 species of birds have been identified and rare species such as the giant otter and the giant armadillo also find refuge there.
+East of the Andes, near Cusco in southern Peru, lies Manú National Park in the Amazon Rainforest.
+This vast natural reserve spans successive tiers of vegetation, from the Andean highlands and cloud forest at 4,200 meters above sea level to the lowland jungle at just 150 meters above sea level.
+The tropical forest in the lower tiers is home to an unparalleled variety of plant and animal species, including black caimans and spider monkeys.
+Over 850 species of birds have been identified, and rare species such as the giant otter and giant armadillo also find refuge there.

-Manú is famous for its colorful macaw population, which feed on clay licks at various sites.
-To see them, visitors must take an early morning boat ride and arrive just as sunrise lights up the river (picture three).
-It is particularly thrilling to ride the rushing waters of the Manú River past dense Amazonian jungle to the Amazon River (picture one), whose bedrock is exposed during the dry season (picture four).
+Manú is renowned for its colorful macaw population, which feeds on clay licks at various sites.
+To see them, visitors must take an early morning boat ride to arrive just as sunrise illuminates the river.
+It is particularly thrilling to navigate the rushing waters of the Manú River, passing through dense Amazonian jungle, until reaching the Amazon River, where its exposed bedrock is visible during the dry season.

 Amazon River Storm, Peru